New Study on Addictions in Young Adults

 If you have an adolescent who has been engaged in drug or alcohol use — recreational or otherwise — there are several steps you can take to help edge him or her in the direction of sobriety.
 Initiate an open and honest dialogue about the dangers of developing an addiction without being accusatory or scolding.
 Your adolescent will respond better to conversation if he or she does not feel like there is a risk of “getting in trouble.”
 Plan events and time that is spent just with your teenager, during which you can work on bolstering healthy communication and getting to know more about what difficulties and challenges he or she might be facing.

-If your loved one unfortunately has already fallen into a pattern of drug or alcohol abuse and is now over the age of 18, Immersion Recovery Center can help.
+If your loved one unfortunately has already fallen into a pattern of drug or alcohol abuse and is now over the age of 18, The Immersion Program can help.
 Addiction in young adults are important to treat as soon as possible.
 We offer a comprehensive and age-specific young-adult program that allows young adults to relate to one another on a deep and authentic level as they learn how to navigate a substance-free life.

 Why Are Addictions in Young Adults Difficult to Treat?